aaronwriight/aaronwriight.github.io/_pages/research.md

 </ul>

-The brain's functional landscape is yet largely and miraculously unexplored.
+The brain's functional landscape is yet largely unexplored.
 You can read more about what I and my delightful collaborators have discovered in pursuit of these questions, where I've been along the way, and what other curiosities occupy my brain as you explore the terrain of this site.
 Otherwise –– if I'm not doing science, I'm probably hiking.

 Happy (<i>neural</i>) trails! :)<br>